Plants Groan In Our Care

 The big question is “How do we tell if the produce is top quality?”
 It should be by taste but after thirty years of substandard agriculture and a continued diet of poor produce we have forgotten what quality tastes like.
 All is not lost, there is now an instrument that puts a number against the juice of any item of fruit or vegetable.
 This number is called the BRIX number which primarily represents the percentage of sugar content of the sample.
 It works by squeezing juice from the sample, passing light through it via a prism and reading the level on a scale.
 This light is refracted by the prism and the amount it gets ‘bent’ is related to the sugar content of the juice.

 Refractometers for reading the Brix percentages are now commercially available for A$160.
 They also indicate if adequate calcium/phosporous is present in the sample or not.

-Of course there is more than just sugar in the juice, it also contains minerals, enzymes and some proteins etc, etc but the sugars comprise the lion’s share of the total.
+Of course there is more than just sugar in the juice, it also contains minerals, enzymes and amino acids etc, etc but the sugars comprise the lion’s share of the total.
 In order to get a high Brix reading not only do the sugars have to be there but so do the minerals which means the plant that grew the sample would have to be grown in well managed soil with a full compliment of minerals in the right proportions.